sirskunkalot/PlanBuild/SeedTotem/Package/README.md

-﻿# :warning: Also requires Mod Config Enforcer, not available on Thunderstore, get it here: https://www.nexusmods.com/valheim/mods/460

-Feedback & Bug reports on Nexus please: https://www.nexusmods.com/valheim/mods/876
+﻿Feedback & Bug reports on Nexus please: https://www.nexusmods.com/valheim/mods/876

 The Seed Totem disperses stored seeds in an area around it.